Your basket is currently empty!

 Bugs and diseases of Plum, Gage & Damson

-Aphids/Greenfly The most common probolem of Plum Gage and Damson trees and appears under several guises –leaf curling and mealy aphid, greenfly, whitefly and woolly aphid can all settle and make colonies.
+Aphids/Greenfly are the most common problems of Plum Gage and Damson trees and appear under several guises –leaf curling and mealy aphid, greenfly, whitefly and woolly aphid can all settle and make colonies.
 Biological controls are available or you can spray light infestations on small trees with soapy water which will often rid them.
 But heavier or larger infestations really need treating with a systemic insecticide such as Provado.
 Woolly aphid inm particular seems difficult to eradicate without a systemic insecticide.

 The disease is more troublesome in the wetter area’s of the country.
 The best course of action is to cut out infected wood, beyond the point of infection leaving only clean growth.
 If the canker is on the main trunk or a major limb then spraying with bordeaux mixture can help.
 Some varieties are more susceptable to canker than others.
 Sticky sap can also be produced if the tree is stressed so don’t automatically assume it is canker.